LiutongZhou/Replication-for-A-Neural-Algorithm-of-Artistic-Style/README.md

 ```

 ### What to expect next
-1. The project website is under construction, you can expect to see it come out in Jan.
+1. The project website is under construction, you can expect to see it come out in May.
 2018.
 2. After 1 is done, the package will be optimized, you can expect a revision in Jan.
 2018 and the release of version 1.0.